 It is likely no surprise to anyone that more Americans are using social media for news and other information than ever before.
 Technology can be a force for good in many aspects of modern life, but in the field of elections and civic engagement, it can be twisted, manipulated and weaponized to interfere with and suppress the right to vote in our country.
-Since 2016, Common Cause has led a social media monitoring effort during federal and state elections, and in conjunction with the Election Protection Coalition, has developed tools to enable monitoring and tracking of mis- and disinformation content, as well as rapid response techniques.
+Since 2016, Common Cause has led a social media monitoring effort during federal and state elections, and, in conjunction with the Election Protection Coalition, has developed tools to enable monitoring and tracking of mis- and disinformation content, as well as rapid response techniques.
 We’ve witnessed a significant increase each year in the variety and volume of voter suppression content online.
-In nearly every election we see disinformation posts before, after or on election day.
+In nearly every election we see disinformation posts before, after, and on election day.

-Social media companies have a major role to play in preventing disinformation from appearing on their platforms and we are working with them to remove the content we find, and hold them accountable to strengthen their policies.
-Journalists, in addition to helping to get voters to the polls (or to the mailbox for vote-by-mail options), must be alert to the disinformation campaigns as they play an important role in either echoing the disinformation or stopping and correcting it.
-And lawmakers and other elected officials who are trusted messengers for elections-related information, need to be aware of any disinformation that is impacting their communities and constituents.
+Social media companies have a major role to play in preventing disinformation from appearing on their platforms, and we are working with them to remove the content we find and hold them accountable to strengthen their policies.
+Journalists, in addition to helping to get voters to the polls (or to the mailbox for vote-by-mail options), must be alert to the disinformation campaigns, as they play an important role in either echoing the disinformation or stopping and correcting it.
+And lawmakers and other elected officials, who are trusted messengers for elections-related information, need to be aware of any disinformation that is impacting their communities and constituents.

 Disinformation is content that is false (even if it contains some truth) and deliberately created to harm a person, social group, organization or country.